 General Expectations

-All participants, students and parents are required to respect and adhere to all guidelines at all times when attending LAF events or classes or representing LAF (e.g. wearing an LAF t-shirt), including the following:
+All participants, students, and parents are required to respect and adhere to all guidelines at all times when attending LAF events or classes or representing LAF (e.g. wearing an LAF t-shirt), including the following:

-1. Maintain a positive attitude and an open mind for learning
+2. Maintain a positive attitude and an open mind for learning

-2. Respect and obey those in authority
+3. Show respect and obey those in authority

-4. Respect private and/or public property (you damage or break it, you pay for it) as well as individual’s property: devices, projects, bags, etc. (you damage or break it you pay for it)
+6. Respect individual’s property: devices, projects, bags, etc. (you damage or break it you pay for it)

-9. Abstain from using or having possession of any alcohol, tobacco, vaping, or electronic cigarettes products, or illegal substances
+12. Abstain from using or having possession of any alcohol, tobacco, vaping, or electronic cigarettes products, or illegal substances

 Dress Code

-2. No undergarments may be showing (underwear, bras)
+4. No undergarments may be showing (underwear, bras)

-7. No objectionable logos, phrases or images
+8. No objectionable logos, phrases, or images

 *Please note that the LAF Prom has its own Dress Code.